Breech-loading swivel gun: Use

 In Japan, Ōtomo Sōrin seems to have been the first recipient of the guns, possibly as early as 1551.
 In 1561 the Portuguese, allied with Otomo in the Siege of Moji, bombarded rival Japanese position, possibly with swivel guns.
 In the Battle of Takajō in 1587, Ōtomo Sōrin used two swivel guns obtained from the Portuguese.
 The guns were nicknamed Kunikuzushi (国崩し, "Destroyer of Provinces").

-In the later portions of the Ming dynasty (mid 16th century onward) it appears that these type of guns were the most common and numerous type of artillery used by the Ming forces. a great deal of variation of such cannons were produced, and it appeared in pretty much all of the conflicts of this time, including the Imjin War.
+In the later portions of the Ming dynasty (mid 16th century onward) it appears that these types of guns were the most common and numerous type of artillery used by the Ming forces. a great deal of variation of such cannons were produced, and it appeared in pretty much all of the conflicts of this time, including the Imjin War.
 Until the introduction of heavy Dutch cannons in the early 17th century, there were even attempts by the Ming to make large heavy versions of such guns.

 Other countries also used swivel guns.
 In Bali, such a gun was found in the possession of the Raja of Badung, and is now located in the Bali Museum.
 Numerous such guns were also used in Northern Africa by Algerian rebels in their resistance to French forces.

 Breech-loading swivel guns were also used extensively in Southeast Asia as early as the 16th century, apparently even before the arrival of the Portuguese and Spanish there, and continued to be in use as a preferred anti-personnel weapon as late as the 20th century.
 The Americans fought Moros equipped with breech-loading swivel guns in the Philippines in 1904.
 In early 20th century, Chinese junks were armed with old-fashioned swivel guns, both muzzle-loader and breech-loader.
 The breech-loading guns were called "breech loading culverin" by Cardwell, they were 8 ft long with 1-2 in bore.
 These guns were fired using percussion cap mechanism.
 Dyer c.
 1930 noted the use of cannon by Makassan trepanger in Northern Australia, in particular the bronze breechloader with 2 in bore.

 Steel rifled breech-loading swivel guns are known which were manufactured by the United States towards the end of the 19th century, and used in colonial theaters such as in Madagascar.